mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-HA-with-Corosync-Pacemaker.md

-# How to make MaxScale High Available
+# How to make MariaDB MaxScale High Available

-The document shows an example of a Pacemaker / Corosync setup with MaxScale based on Linux Centos 6.5, using three virtual servers and unicast heartbeat mode with the following minimum requirements:
+The document shows an example of a Pacemaker / Corosync setup with MariaDB MaxScale based on Linux Centos 6.5, using three virtual servers and unicast heartbeat mode with the following minimum requirements:

-- MaxScale process is started/stopped  and monitored via /etc/init.d/maxscale script that is LSB compatible in order to be managed by Pacemaker resource manager
+- MariaDB MaxScale process is started/stopped  and monitored via /etc/init.d/maxscale script that is LSB compatible in order to be managed by Pacemaker resource manager

-- A Virtual IP is set providing the access to the MaxScale process that could be set to one of the cluster nodes
+- A Virtual IP is set providing the access to the MariaDB MaxScale process that could be set to one of the cluster nodes

 - Pacemaker/Corosync and crmsh command line tool basic knowledge